 Note: we are open for Merrimack students, faculty and staff only.

 I have questions about academic accommodations, who should I contact?

 The Accessibility Services Office is available to help students with specific questions or concerns.
-Most one-on-one meetings will take place over Zoom.
+Most one-on-one meetings take place over Zoom.

 Is there additional funding?
 I am concerned about paying my tuition for next year.

 Students who are concerned financially about this coming academic year may seek additional assistance during this trying time by submitting a request through the Student Emergency Fund form.
 Please visit the Student Emergency Fund Website for more information.

 All undergraduate and graduate students taking in-person classes, participating in an on-campus fellowship or athletics will need to participate in the College’s COVID-19 testing program.
 While Merrimack will subsidize the costs associated with testing, each student will be required to pay a mitigation fee each semester.
 At the time of publication, the federal government is still considering some funding to colleges for testing.
 Should Merrimack receive funding for testing, it will share a portion of these funds with students by crediting student accounts.
 Having a separate and transparent mitigation fee will make any credits easier to identify should funding become available.
 The cost is $475 per student per semester.

 I’m a commuter student, do I need to pay the COVID-19 mitigation/testing fee?

 Yes.
 All students taking in-person classes are required to participate in the College’s COVID-19 testing and mitigation program.